mist64/cbmbus_doc/2 Bus Arbitration.md

 |---------|-------------|
 | `0x3F`  | `UNLISTEN`  |

-Now it can repeat the whole procedure from the start, until the read operation signaled the end of the stream.
+Now it can repeat the whole procedure from the start, until the read operation signals the end of the stream.

 Obviously this is slow, because it transmits 7 bytes for every byte of payload.
 A more optimized version would read and write something like 256 bytes at a time.